That’s me, Haley.

 Today, I am actively working toward a future that I can be proud of, one where I am so much more than a “professional patient.”
+I am what I like to call “chronically creative,” picking up hobbies from bullet journaling to pen pal writing, to selling stickers on Etsy.
 I am applying to graduate schools for my Master’s in Social Work, in order to become a licensed trauma therapist.
 I rebranded my freelance business from Millennial Pink Media to Flow Media to reflect my deep interest in mental and physical healing.
 I started volunteering with mental health organizations that put me in the driver’s seat, allowing me to grow from my past.
 And, most powerfully of all, I found a therapist who is slowly but surely teaching me to find my voice again, and to heal from the thread of trauma that weaves all the different aspects of my life together.

 - I have lived in three states: Massachusetts, Ohio, and Rhode Island.

 - I graduated from Boston University in three years, with a combination of summer schooling and AP credit.

 - My boyfriend, David, and I met on Tinder my second year of college.
 I didn’t know he lived in Cleveland — not Boston, where I lived — when we met.

 - The first thing I did when I graduated college (after moving in with David) was adopt a dog.
 We named him Chandler, after the character in Friends!

 - Right after I turned 19, I got jury duty three times in the span of six months.
 My parents are divorced, so I got notices sent to both of my parents’ addresses, and my college apartment.